 Raise your hand if you’re a huge fan of Ikea!
 Me, me, me!!
-But do you go for the incredible deals on cute Swedish merchandise or for the food…because I’d have to say the latter.
+But do you go for the incredible deals on cute Swedish merchandise or the food?
+I’d have to say the latter.
 Where else can you get a delicious plate full of meatballs and gravy for just a few bucks?

 At home.
 In your kitchen.
 Because now you have this tasty Ikea copycat Swedish Meatball Recipe in your corner.

-I have a few meatball recipes on the site and I love to make them because they are super yummy and easy.
-For Swedish Meatballs, I use two different kinds of meat (pork and beef), and add some allspice.
+I use two different kinds of meat (pork and beef), and add some allspice.
 That’s what gives these meatballs a completely different flavor than traditional the Italian style.
 They have a warmth to them that is incredibly homey.

 There are typically three different sides served with a traditional Swedish Meatball recipe: Mashed Potatoes, Egg Noodles, Rice.
 Traditionally, they will always come with a side of with Lingonberry Jam!

 - Teriyaki Turkey Meatballs